apache/airflow/docs/apache-airflow-providers-yandex/yq_operators.rst

 Yandex Query Operators
 ======================
 `Yandex Query <https://yandex.cloud/en/services/query>` __ is a service in the Yandex Cloud to process data from different sources such as
-Object Storage, MDB Clickhouse, MDB PostgreSQL, Yandex DataStreams using SQL scripts.
+Object Storage, MDB ClickHouse, MDB PostgreSQL, Yandex DataStreams using SQL scripts.

 Using the operators
 ^^^^^^^^^^^^^^^^^^^